John Wilkes: Radical journalism

 The King felt personally insulted and ordered the issuing of general warrants for the arrest of Wilkes and the publishers on 30 April 1763.
-Forty-nine people, including Wilkes, were arrested, but general warrants were unpopular and Wilkes gained considerable popular support as he asserted their unconstitutionality.
+Forty-nine people, including Wilkes, were arrested, but general warrants were unpopular, and Wilkes gained considerable popular support as he asserted their unconstitutionality.
 At his court hearing he claimed that parliamentary privilege protected him, as an MP, from arrest on a charge of libel.
 Chief Justice Pratt ruled that parliamentary privilege did indeed protect him and he was soon restored to his seat.
 Wilkes sued his arresters for trespass.
 As a result of this episode, people were chanting, "Wilkes, Liberty and Number 45", referring to the newspaper.
 Parliament swiftly voted in a measure that removed protection of MPs from arrest for the writing and publishing of seditious libel.

 Bute had resigned (8 April 1763), but Wilkes opposed Bute's successor as chief advisor to the King, George Grenville, just as strenuously.
+On 4 May 1763, Grenville – himself a former officer of the Bucks Militia – ordered his brother Richard Grenville-Temple, 2nd Earl Temple, as Lord Lieutenant of Buckinghamshire to dismiss Wilkes from his militia command.
+Wilkes was afterwards accused of fraud concerning the clothing of the regiment, a charge that he denied.

 On 16 November 1763, Samuel Martin, a supporter of George III, challenged Wilkes to a duel.
 Martin shot Wilkes in the belly.